 Answer: Literally all of the areas within the body, apart from the central nervous system and brain, can be affected by peripheral neuropathy.
 Think for a moment about which parts of the body don’t have peripheral nerves, and you’ll come up with nothing more than the central nervous system and the brain.
 In other words, your neuropathy problem can impact everything from the vascular system, to the digestive tract, and more.
-However, most commonly it appears within the feet and legs.
+However, most commonly it appears in the extremities like the hands and within the feet or legs.

 Answer: While each person is likely to experience peripheral neuropathy in a different way, there are some common signs and symptoms that can be associated with this condition.
 For instance, at first you’re likely to experience abnormal sensations, pain, tingling, or numbness in certain parts of your body.
 Some people feel as though they have socks on even though their feet are bare.
 Over time, the feeling can spread from your feet to your hands and legs.